zwets/zwets.github.io/_posts/2016-08-18-opencl-on-a-dual-graphics-dell-m4800.md

 ## Appendix I: AMDGPU-PRO install notes

-The setup of the AMDGPU-PRO debian packages (downloadable from the [official page](http://support.amd.com/en-us/kb-articles/Pages/AMD-Radeon-GPU-PRO-Linux-Beta-Driver%e2%80%93Release-Notes.aspx)) looks very promising: there is a main `amdgpu-pro` package which depends on `amdgpu-pro-computing` and `amdgpu-pro-graphics`, suggesting that the OpenCL aspect can be installed separate from the graphics.
+The organisation of the AMDGPU-PRO debian packages (downloadable from the [official page](http://support.amd.com/en-us/kb-articles/Pages/AMD-Radeon-GPU-PRO-Linux-Beta-Driver%e2%80%93Release-Notes.aspx)) is promising: there is a main `amdgpu-pro` package which depends on `amdgpu-pro-computing` and `amdgpu-pro-graphics`, separating the headless from the gamers.

 However AMD need to fix the packaging before AMDGPU-PRO can leave beta.
 Currently (release 16.30.3-315407) the packages conflict (without declaring 'Conflicts') with packages in Ubuntu 16.04 and so fail halfway